JohannBouwer/OptiStock/README.md

 ## Where to go next

 - **See it on real data** → [notebook 11](notebooks/11_Bakery_Dataset.ipynb) — a worked end-to-end example on real French bakery sales: forecast, then decide.
 Against a policy that bakes the forecast mean, the newsvendor solver captures **~95% of the perfect-foresight profit** (vs ~85%), and still wins once random baking yield is added.
-- **Learn by example** → [notebooks/](notebooks/README.md) — 11 numbered notebooks building from the single-item newsvendor up to hierarchical forecasting and causal calibration.
+- **Learn by example** → [notebooks/](notebooks/README.md) — 12 numbered notebooks building from the single-item newsvendor up to hierarchical (state-space) forecasting and causal calibration.
 - **Look up a feature** → [docs/](docs/) — short narrative pages for each component, with pointers to the matching notebook.
 - **Use it in your project** → the install commands and quick-start above.